GLOBAL MARKETS-Weak European data hits euro, lifts bonds

 A jump in Treasury issuance, Fitch's credit downgrade three weeks ago and concerns China will dump Treasuries to support the yuan have added to a sell-off as investors await the Fed's annual summit in Jackson Hole, Wyoming, later this week for more rate clues.

-Comments from Richmond Fed President Thomas Barkin raised expectations that Chair Jerome Powell would deliver a hawkish message, after strong U.S. economic data makes the "re-acceleration scenario" possible.
+Comments from Richmond Fed President Thomas Barkin raised expectations that Chair Jerome Powell would deliver a hawkish message.
+Barkin said strong U.S. economic data made the "re-acceleration scenario" possible.

 In currency markets, moves away from the euro were largely muted ahead of Jackson Hole.
 The U.S. dollar =USD was at a two month high of 103.8 against a basket of major currencies.

-The yen JPY=EBS hovered near a nine-month trough at 145.34, amid talks that Japan will only intervene in the market if the currency plunges past 150 to the dollar.
+The yen JPY=EBS hovered near a nine-month trough at 145.34 amid talk that Japan will only intervene in the market if the currency plunges past 150 to the dollar.

 Oil prices were slightly lower.
 Brent crude futures LCOc1 dropped 0.75% to $83.75 per barrel and U.S. West Texas Intermediate crude futures CLc1 edged down to $79.14, while gold XAU= was 0.3% higher at $1,903 per ounce.